nicolaswehmeyer/tufin-backup-wizard/README.md

 Tufin Backup Wizard is a Third-Party solution and is not supported by Tufin itself.
 Feel free to contribute to this project by sending pull-requests to this repository.
 If you like to contribute to this project, please create your own branch and name it as the feature you intend to add.

 # Tufin Backup Wizard Capabilities
-- Create local Tufin backups (create and save backups on your Tufin server)
+- Create local Tufin backups (create and save backups on your Tufin TOS Classic server)
 - Define prefixes for your backup files (usefull if many Tufin servers create backup files within the same directory)
 - Automatically delete older backups within your local storage (the script will not remove any files on remote servers)
 - Create remote Tufin backups via FTP
 - Create remote Tufin backups via SCP

 # Prerequisites
-A Tufin installation containing TufinOS with TOS (Tufin Orchestration Suite) installed is required.
+A Tufin installation containing TufinOS with TOS (Tufin Orchestration Suite) Classic installed is required.
 For remote backups make sure that the user has the required permissions to store data on a remote server.
+The solution hasn't been tested with TOS Aurora, and due to TOS Aurora's new architecture, will most likely fail.

 # Quickstart
 Simply download the latet copy of the backup wizard and place the file called **backup-wizard.sh** on your Tufin Server: